SECURITIES AND EXCHANGE COMMISSION

 The Company’s Restated Articles of Organization, as amended (the “Articles of Organization”), and Amended and Restated Bylaws, as amended (the “Bylaws”), provide that our Board of Directors shall be divided into three classes.
 At each annual meeting of stockholders, the directors elected to succeed those whose terms expire are identified as being in the same class as the directors they succeed and are elected to hold office for a term to expire at the third annual meeting of stockholders after their election, and until their respective successors are duly elected and qualified, unless an adjustment in the term to which an individual director shall be elected is made because of a change in the number of directors.

 Our Articles of Organization and Bylaws do not require our stockholders to elect any directors in a class for which the term of office extends beyond the Meeting.
-The term of office of Mr. Schumacher, the Company’s Class III Director, expires at the 2020 Meeting.
-The terms of office of the Class I Directors (comprised of Mr. Peterson and Dr. Urdea) and Class II Directors (comprised of Mr. Pollack and Mr. Mangiardi) continue after the Meeting.
+The term of office of Mr. Pollack and Mr. Mangiardi, the Company’s Class II Directors, expires at the Meeting.
+The terms of office of the Class I Directors and Class III Directors, comprised of Mr. Peterson, Dr. Urdea, and Mr. Schumacher, continue after the Meeting.

 In selecting members for our Board of Directors, we consider each individual’s unique and diversified background and expertise.
 We believe that selecting directors with a wide range of talents and skills provides a functional diversity that allows our Board to provide strong leadership.
 The following noteworthy experience, qualifications, attributes and skills for each Board member, together with the biographical information for each nominee described below, led to our conclusion that the person should serve as a director of PBI in light of our business and structure: